indrabasak/indrabasak.github.io/_posts/2020-04-18-docker-and-invalid-characters.md

 If you compare the two locale outputs, you will notice that the variables in my old KVM are set to `en_US.UTF-8` while the same variables in the kubernetes container are set to `POSIX` locale, also known as C locale.
 To match the locale of the kubernetes with the KVM, I had to set the locale environment variables in my application's `Dockerfile`.
-Here are the changes I made to my application's Dockerfile set the locale environment.
+Here are the changes I made to my application's Dockerfile to set the locale environment.

 ```dockerfile
 FROM docker-registry.iovationnp.com/iovation/java:11